MichaelRWolf/wendy-ai/notes-from-google-doc.md

 — END WENDY-ONLY EXTRACT —

 Quick tips:

-Keep Source_URL exactly as the full YouTube link (we’ll also capture Video_ID later if you want).
+Keep Source_URL exactly as the full YouTube link (we'll also capture Video_ID later if you want).

 If you prefer, we can add a tiny YAML block at the top later for machine parsing; for now this header is perfect for humans and scripts.

-When you paste the labeled transcript into the master, just say “Step 2” and I’ll generate the wendy_extract content for you automatically.
+When you paste the labeled transcript into the master, just say "Step 2" and I'll generate the wendy_extract content for you automatically.

-When you’re back (tomato 🍅), bring either:
+When you're back (tomato 🍅), bring either:

 the YouTube URL for Ep 1 so I can lock it into the headers, or